diodechain/zone_availability_canister/docs/dfinity_milestones2.md

 - **Initial Canister Contract**: Implemented and deployable with metadata handling and encryption stubs
 - **Unit Tests & Benchmarks**: Validating metadata encryption, storage, and retrieval
 - **Demo Recording**: Canister deployment and basic operations
-- **vetKEY client library**: New elixir agent client library to do interact with the vetKEY transport encryption using BLS curves.
+- **vetKEY client library**: New elixir agent client library to do interact with the vetKEY transport encryption using BLS12-381 curve cryptography.

 ## Implementation Details
 - Use the vetKEY teams publicy deployed stubs for key derivation at `s55qq-oqaaa-aaaaa-aaakq-cai`: